Photos: Jackets defeat previously unbeaten Mississippi State

 15

-Georgia Tech's Miles Kelly shoots a jumper against Mississippi State Tuesday night at McCamish Pavilion in Atlanta.
+Georgia Tech freshman guard Naithan George puts up a shot against Mississippi State Tuesday night at McCamish Pavilion in Atlanta.
 The Jackets won 67-59.
 (Photo by Georgia Tech Athletics)

 © 2023 The Atlanta Journal-Constitution.